Internship Recommendation Letter Examples for Students in 2026

 Do & Don't - What Makes This Reference Letter Believable

-Recruiters read these letters fast.
-What catches the eye is not polished praise.
-It is proof that the student was observed closely, handled real responsibilities well, and is being recommended for a reason that feels specific.
+Recruiters review these letters quickly.
+What stands out is not polished praise but proof that the student was observed closely, managed real responsibilities well, and is being recommended for a specific reason.

 Red Flags in an Internship Reference Letter